AuroraKy/BloodstarToImage/README.md

-# BloodstarToImage
-Make a simple image from bloodstar json
+Attempt at a website that makes an image from a [bloodstar.xyz](https://www.bloodstar.xyz/) json.